Timwi/KtaneSouvenir/documentation.md

 It is possible to give some discriminators priority over others.
 This should generally be used sparingly, but it is currently used for great effect by the following modules:

-* In *Concentation*, it will prefer to use the initial positions of numbers that have been moved, rather ones that haven’t.
+* In *Concentation*, it will prefer to use the initial positions of numbers that have been moved, rather than ones that haven’t.
 * In *Kugelblitz*, it will prefer to disambiguate just by color if it can, and only use the numbers of linked Kugelblitzes if it can’t.
 * In *Variety*, it makes it so that if we’re asking about the colors of the LED on a Variety, it will prefer to say “the Variety that has one” if it can, and only use “the Variety that has a maze” if it can’t.